 Four-wheel driving, outback camping, caravanning, seemingly endless drives into the vast wilderness, kayaking, going down on mines… the list is long but the days are short so you might want to stay longer than a couple of days at Flinders Ranges National Park to make the most out of it.

-The ranges is where the fun is at when you have your 4WD.
+The ranges are where the fun is at when you have your 4WD.
 4WD tracks run all over the area in varying difficulties and the rugged mountains provide such an adventure that even the beginner 4WD drivers will enjoy.

 What outback experience wouldn’t be complete without a great walk?
 While there are plenty of walking paths around the park, the most rewarding has to be the one leading to Wilpena Pound.
 This stately natural structure leaves a lot of people wonderstruck.
 Apart from the fantastic views, this walk is also a great way to observe the range’s thriving wildlife.

 There are also easier walking trails that last 2 hours at the most: Hills Homestead Walk, Living with Land Walk, Sacred Canyon Walk, and Wilpena Solar Power Station Walk.